www.crexi.com - The Commercial Real Estate Exchange

 Pittsburgh Job Market

-• GDP for Pittsburgh MSA is $194 billion, reflecting approximately 49% growth over the past ten years, according to the St. Louis Federal Reserve.
+• GDP for Pittsburgh MSA is $194 billion, growing by more than 39% since 2020 alone, according to the St. Louis Federal Reserve.

-• The unemployment rate is 3.2% (November 2024), with the mining and logging, education and health services, financial activities, and leisure and hospitality sectors among the fastest growing.
+• The unemployment rate is 3.6% (December 2025), with the mining and logging, education and health services, and financial activities sectors among the fastest growing.

-• The largest employers are the University of Pittsburgh Medical Center, Highmark Health, PNC Bank, University of Pittsburgh, Giant Eagle, and Eat’n Park.
+• The largest employers in Pittsburgh are the University of Pittsburgh (and its affiliated medical center), Highmark Health, PNC Bank, University of Pittsburgh, Giant Eagle, and Eat’n Park.

 • Transportation infrastructure includes the Pittsburgh International Airport (PIT), major interstates like I-79 and I-376, and the Port of Pittsburgh - one of the busiest inland ports in the nation.